rktfoss/zBoot/README.md

 Inspired by **Andrew Kelley’s work on Zig** (In getting down low and modernising, along with his "making Code you love" attitude) and **Mitchell Hashimoto’s Ghostty** (I too can see a world where I compute ghostty2ghostty, "Home base with solid hardware & move around with a little ghostty in the pocket), zBoot seeks to modernise the boot process without sacrificing the stability we rely on.

-While not claiming to be the *fastest* or *most feature-rich* , zBoot aims first & foremost to provide a solid booting experience with "server standard reliability" and the addition of **security features, system prep, and usability**—without compromise.
+While not claiming to be the *fastest* or *most feature-rich* , zBoot aims first & foremost to provide a solid booting experience inc "server standard reliability" with the addition of **security features, system prep, and usability**—without compromise.

 Our goal is to make zBoot a **drop-in replacement** for traditional bootloaders while introducing opt-in features that improve security and recovery without breaking existing workflows.